Patagonia and the Marketability of Antimaterialism

 Igniting and propagating brand evangelism (i.e., customers becoming voluntary cheerleaders) is every marketer’s dream, but there’s no snake oil that can achieve it in this day and age.
 What customers want from brands is prompt and effusive responsiveness to their needs.
 What they don’t want is any whiff of deception or what comes out of the back end of the bull.

 Brands don’t have to become customers’ friends, but they may have to become friendly collaborators.
 Brands have to convince customers that everybody is on the same page.
 The way Patagonia goes about this is as innovative as everything else it does.
+Enthusiastic customers are producing compelling content and communicating with other enthusiastic customers.

 Most companies entered the social media sphere tentatively, and many are still assessing its value with a gimlet eye.
 Patagonia, on the other hand, “invests next to nothing in traditional advertising,” according to a company blog post from 2012.